 We have incurred limited recourse, property specific mortgage debt secured by certain of our hotels.
 In the event of default, the lender may only foreclose on the pledged assets; however, in the event of fraud, misapplication of funds or other customary recourse provisions, the lender may seek payment from us.
-As of December 31, 2016, 9 of our 26 hotel properties were secured by mortgage debt.
+As of December 31, 2017, 8 of our 28 hotel properties were secured by mortgage debt.

 Our mortgage debt contains certain property specific covenants and restrictions, including minimum debt service coverage ratios that trigger "cash trap" provisions as well as restrictions on incurring additional debt without lender consent.
-During the year ended December 31, 2016, the cash trap provision was triggered on the mortgage loan secured by the Lexington Hotel New York.
-As of December 31, 2016, we were in compliance with the financial covenants of our mortgage debt.
+As of December 31, 2017, we were in compliance with the financial covenants of our mortgage debt.

-On January 11, 2016, we repaid the mortgage loan secured by the Chicago Marriott Downtown Magnificent Mile.
-The loan had an outstanding principal balance of \$201.7 million with interest at a fixed rate of 5.98%.
+On April 26, 2017, we repaid the mortgage loan secured by the Lexington Hotel New York with proceeds from a new unsecured term loan, which is discussed further below.
+The mortgage loan had an outstanding balance of \$170.4 million at repayment.